section-engineering-education/engineering-education/content/articles/getting-started-with-youtube-android-player-api-to-play-youtube-videos/index.md

 - Android Studio installed on your computer.
 - Basic skills in creating Android apps.
 - Some knowledge in using Kotlin.
+- Knows how to use ViewBinding.

 ### Introduction
-YouTube Android Player API  helps developers add the capability of playing Youtube videos in Android apps.
+YouTube offers an Android API that allows developers to add Youtube capability of playing videos in their app.
 However, the API does not have a direct dependency that one can be added to the `Gradle` files.
 Instead, one must download the API as a zip file and add it manually to the app.

 The API also requires an API key and registration in the Google cloud console.
 The API is simple to use and has different features that we can leverage to make our apps attractive.